KPat11/KPat11/README.md

 - **🌱 I’m learning Scaling Techniques for AI/ML Systems**
 - **💬 Ask me about AI, ML, and viable Use Cases**
 - **📫 How to reach me: ken.balvant.patel@gmail.com**
+- **⚡ Enjoy building AI/ML hobby projects to learn and grow**
-- **⚡ I love to travel -- Sports: die hard Eagles fan, bad but enthusiastic golfer, cricket, basketball, trying squash for the first time -- Code from a small mountain town but will be relocating to North Carolina -- Enjoy building AI/ML hobby projects to learn and grow**
+- **🏕️ Sports: die hard Eagles fan, bad but enthusiastic golfer, cricket, basketball, trying squash for the first time**
+- **🏡 Code from a small mountain town but will be relocating to North Carolina in the near future**

 ---